Kosik-Chris/IEEE_Attendance_App/README.md

 Current Tech Stack: JavaFX program with a google sheets back end to serve as our database.
 Utilizies Google sheets API to read & write.

+Cardswipe works great.
+Need to flesh out features or likely transfer it to a web application.